maxlebedev/maleficer/README.md

         * Better Spell scrolls
     - What is the progression system?
         * Between Games: Horizontal power scaling
-            + New starting spells
+            + New magical disciplines, with diff starting spells
-            + New characters that mix up the gameplay a bit
         * In game
             + Better spells
             + Stat bumps